Aftercare Services Program

-Aftercare Services is a 3 to 4 month-long program but can be tailored to meet the needs of the family.
+Aftercare Services is a 6 month-long program but can be tailored to meet the needs of the family.
 When the youth is close to discharge from the facility, weekend visits, family assessments, and the Aftercare Team along with the FST will develop treatment goals and plans for a successful transition back into the home and the local community.
 Aftercare will then begin when the youth is discharged from the facility.
-While in the home, Aftercare will be with the youth and family for 3 to 4 months with wraparound intensive in-home services.
+While in the home, Aftercare will be with the youth and family for 6 months with wraparound intensive in-home services.
 The youth and their families have full access to all FFCH’s services.
 The Specialists assigned to each family are available 24/7 to the family.
 If a severe, unresolvable crisis occurs in the home, the youth can be brought back to FFCH for a short period to address concerns.

 The intervention and treatment approach for the Aftercare program adheres to the guidelines set forth by the Missouri Children’s Division and they are: